Smartnaka/shotgen/README.md

 - ✅ Available scripts
 - ✅ Repository metadata

-You can create this file in your rgn
+You can create this file in your